xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ### Error pages

-Each GSP application could declare its own error pages (very similar to servlet api).
+Each GSP application can declare its own error pages (very similar to the servlet API).

 It could be one global error page and different pages per status: